 From left to right: Reyna Cabahug and Celia Teale, Chair of St. Joseph’s Foundation of Sudbury

 Congratulations to Reyna Cabahug who takes home $3,550.00.
 Remember to purchase your tickets for our next draw that ends on November 30th with an early bird draw on November 15th.
 Tickets can be purchased online at stjoessudbury5050.ca.
 All dollars go directly to the purchase of equipment for our residents and patients.

-St. Joseph’s Health Centre established a corporate bursary fund to support education for employees interested in pursuing their own continuing education opportunities.
+St. Joseph’s Health Centre established an annual corporate bursary fund to support education for employees interested in pursuing their own continuing education opportunities.
 The bursary is funded through proceeds from a portion of the monthly staff 50/50 draw.

 St. Joseph’s Health Centre awards education bursaries to reimburse up to 100% of education costs, up to a maximum of $1,000 per year, incurred by regular full-time or regular part-time employees who choose to pursue:

 Non-credit development opportunities including conferences, workshops and seminars, or

 Credit courses or multi-course programs of an academic, professional or business nature.

 This year’s recipients are Donna Scott, Chaplain and Alexandra Gosselin, Occupational Health & HR Coordinator at St. Joseph’s Health Centre, Brittany Moffat, PCA at Villa St. Gabriel Villa and Serena Lee, RPN at St. Joseph’s Villa.
 Congratulations to all!
 Thank you for continuing your life-long learning efforts.